usnistgov/ARIAC/docs/competition/challenges.rst

 Sensor Blackout
 ================

-The sensor blackout challenge simulates a situation where some sensors stop reporting data during X seconds.
+The sensor blackout challenge simulates a situation where some sensors stop reporting data for :math:`x` seconds.

   The goal of this challenge is to test the ability of the CCS to use an internal world model to continue the tasks that were being performed before the blackout.

 The sensor blackout challenge is triggered based on :ref:`target to conditions`.
-When a sensor type blacks out, all sensors of this type stop publishing data on their respective topics.
+When a *sensor type* is disabled, all sensors of this type stop publishing data on their respective topics.
 Once the challenge is resolved (after a duration), these sensors will start publishing  again.

-Sensor Blackout Example
+Setup
 ---------------------------

-The sensor blackout challenge is specified with ``sensor_blackout`` as a subfield of ``challenges`` in the trial configuration file.
+The subfield ``sensor_blackout`` of ``challenges`` is used to describe a sensor blackout challenge.
 The relevant fields for this agility challenge are listed below.
   * `duration`: The duration of the sensor blackout in seconds.
   * `sensors_to_disable`: A list of sensor types to disable:
     * ``'break_beam'``
     * ``'proximity'``
     * ``'laser_profiler'``
     * ``'lidar'``
     * ``'camera'``
     * ``'logical_camera'``
-* :ref:`Conditions<target to conditions>` to trigger the challenge.
+* :ref:`target to conditions` to trigger the challenge.

-The sensor blackout challenge can occur multiple times in the same trial.
-The example :ref:`below<sensor-blackout-yaml>` shows the challenge occurring twice in the same trial.
+The sensor blackout challenge can occur multiple times in the same trial.  :numref:`sensor-blackout-yaml` shows the challenge occurring twice in the same trial.
 One  occurrence of the challenge disables the break beam sensor type for 25 seconds when the competition time reaches 20 seconds.
 The other occurrence of the challenge disables the lidar and logical camera sensor types for 15 seconds when an order is submitted.